charley-dixon/dollar-game/README.md

   * Batter hits a sacrifice fly or sacrifice bunt

 ### 3) Upon receiving the cup, players must "`ante`" a dollar into the cup
-This is not a mutable wager, so players deposit exactly $1 each time it is their `turn` to hold the cup
+This is an immutable wager, players deposit exactly $1 into the cup each time it is their `turn`

 ### 4) Based on the ending condition of a player's `turn` (see conditions in step 2 above), the player may have the opportunity to remove money from the cup and back into their wallet before passing the cup to `player[i+1]`.
 The amount of money a player can add or remove to or from the cup is based on the [Scoring](#scoring) below